Article Fiona Mckay Article Fiona Mckay

 • Taking practical steps such as sensory audits, inclusive design review panels, and reflective practice to move from awareness to sustained impact.

-We thank Natasha Trotman for speaking with the chapter and the attendees for their thoughtful engagement throughout the session.
+We thank Natasha Trotman for speaking with the Chapter, and the attendees for their thoughtful engagement throughout the session.
 It was truly inspiring to see such a mix of perspectives and reflections from across our community.
-We also want to thank everyone who contributed to the Mentimeter poll.
-Your input will help us shape the themes and direction of our upcoming DEI sessions.
+We also want to thank everyone who contributed to the Mentimeter poll - your input will help us shape the themes and direction of our upcoming EDI sessions.

-Our next DEI event will take place in the new year — please keep an eye out and follow AIA UK on social media for updates and future talks.
+Our next EDI event will take place in the new year — please keep an eye out and follow AIA UK on social media for updates and future talks.

 Thank you again for being part of this important and evolving conversation.